wenzhixin/bootstrap-table/site/docs/extensions/filter-control.md

 - **Detail:**

-   Set `input`: show an input control, `select`: show a select control, `datepicker`: show a html5 datepicker control.
+   Set `input`: show an input control, `select`: show a select control, `multipleselect`: show an advance select control.
+This options has a dependency with [multiple-select](http://multiple-select.wenzhixin.net.cn/examples) library, `datepicker`: show a html5 datepicker control.

 - **Default:** `undefined`